oddbird/oddleventy/content/blog/2022/zero-units.md

 one of several
 '[data types](https://drafts.csswg.org/css-values-4/)' --
 like a 'number' or 'length' or 'color'.
-There are many different types in CSS [^design-types], many of them specific to the needs of designers -- and every property has specific 'type' requirements:
+There are many different types in CSS,[^design-types] many of them specific to the needs of designers -- and every property has specific 'type' requirements: